 What’s in the Adrássy Avenue?

-Known as the Champs Élysées of the east, Adrássy Avenue is a boulevard where your shopping spree should begin and end; the famous street also has some of Budapest’s lovely cafés, restaurants, and luxury boutiques.
+Known as the Champs Élysées of the east, Adrássy Avenue is a boulevard where your shopping in Budapest should begin and end; the famous street also has some of Budapest’s lovely cafés, restaurants, and luxury boutiques.
 Notable for its neo-renaissance architectures, this street, is recognized as Word Heritage Site.

 What else can you see if you take a stroll in here?